waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     ![image](https://github.com/waku-org/nwaku/assets/68783915/ffbac631-b933-4292-a2c6-dc445bff153c)

    You will be shown the private key.
-Copy it as needed.
+This private key is used elsewhere by Waku RLN registration tools to assist with membership registration in the Sepolia testnet.
+We strongly recommend that you create an account only for this purpose.
+NEVER expose a private key that controls any valuable assets or funds.

 ## 2. Obtain Sepolia ETH from faucet